MHamzaS45/adaptive-neat-engine/README.md

 ## Code Architecture

-The project consists of the following modular components:
+The project largely consists of the following modular components:

 *   `adaptive_genome.py`: Subclasses `DefaultGenome` from `neat-python`.
 Implements a structural memory system (`adaptation_history`) that snapshots and registers exactly which new nodes or connections emerged during exposure to a specific phenomenon, ensuring they are preserved and merged during genetic crossover.
 *   `phenomena.py`: Defines the abstract `Phenomenon` base class and houses the three concrete challenge environments.
 Also contains the `PhenomenonRegistry` (the Wheel State tracker) which manages sequential exposure and tracks adaptation progress.